greggirwin/red-L10N/README.md

    - TR35 talks about this a lot more, with examples https://unicode.org/reports/tr35/#Resolved_Data_File

+   For our initial purposes, we can just do exact matching, but still need to fall back to a default locale when needed.

+   Locale fallback proceeds as follows:

+    The variant is removed, if there is one.

+    The country is removed, if there is one.

+    The script is removed, if there is one.

+    The ICU default locale is examined.
+The same set of steps is performed for the default locale.

 3. Which functions and other aspects of Red are locale sensitive?

 4. What does localized content look like in a script or app?
 That is, what